TristanBomb/Pathfinder-2-SRD/Classes/index.md

 skill increase to become a master of a signature skill of which she’s already an expert.
-If she’s at least 15th level, she can use this increase to become legendary in a signature skill of which she’s already a master.
+If she’s at least 15th level, she can use this increase to become legendary in a signature skill of which she’s already a master.</div>

 #### Ability Boosts
 At 5th level and every 5 levels thereafter, your character